Interlayer and intralayer excitons in AlN/WS$_2$ heterostructure: Results

-For isolated WS$_{2}$ and AlN our electronic DFT results are consistent with existing literature\cite{Strain_TMD_Deng,Shi_WS2_2013,PrB_TMD_Rohlfing} It is well known that the direct/indirect gap nature of TMDs monolayers is strongly dependent on the lattice parameters and small changes in the approximations used in the DFT calculations.
-In this work we used van der Waals (vdW) correction proposed by Hamada\cite{hamada2014van} that shows very good performance for heterostructures.
-WS$_{2}$ has an direct DFT gap of 1.64 eV located at the {\bf K} point.
+For isolated WS$_{2}$ and AlN our electronic DFT results are consistent with existing literature\cite{Strain_TMD_Deng,Shi_WS2_2013,PrB_TMD_Rohlfing}.
+It is well known that the direct/indirect gap nature of TMDs monolayers is strongly dependent on the lattice parameters and small changes in the approximations used in the DFT calculations.
+For this reason in this work we used a modified GGA exchange functional\cite{hamada2014van}, together with nonlocal correlation for the second version of the van der Waals density functional of Lee et al.\cite{lee2010higher}.
+This functional has shown very good performance in two-dimensional heterostructures\cite{hamada2014van}.\\ WS$_{2}$ has an direct DFT gap of 1.64 eV located at the {\bf K} point with a spin-orbit splitting of 0.036~eV for the first conduction bands.
+The AlN monolayer shows an indirect DFT gap of 2.97~eV with CBM and VBM located at $\bm \Gamma$ and $\bf K$ points, respectively, in agreement with previous calculations.\cite{prete2017tunable}